Table of Contents

 There were two pregnancy tests that led the market in early results in 2013 and it looks that 2014 will be no different.
 The Clear Blue Advanced Digital Pregnancy Test and the First Response Gold Digital Pregnancy Test are the two top tests for the past year.
 Both have the highest ratings, best accuracy results, and the ability to detect exceptionally low levels of hCG in a woman’s urine.

-The Best Pregnancy Tests
+What Is The Best Pregnancy Tests For Accuracy?

 The best pregnancy tests are those that have the highest accuracy ratings.
 However, this does not necessarily indicate that these tests are the best ones for detecting early pregnancy.
 Most pregnancy tests provide you with a 99 percent chance of an accurate reading as early as the first day of your missed period, but no test provides that kind of accuracy rating when used early than the first day of your missed period.